-Clogged drains can be quite the nuisance, especially if they are chronic.
+Clogged drains can be quite a nuisance, especially if they are chronic.
 When chronic clogs occur, it sometimes seems you must clear the same drain multiple times a day.
 This leaves you puzzled, frustrated, and just when you feel like the problem is gone once and for all, it comes back even worse.

-Brothers Plumbing Air Conditioning know how you feel and don’t want you to feel swamped when dealing with stubborn pipe congestion.
+Brothers Plumbing Air Conditioning knows how you feel and don’t want you to feel swamped when dealing with stubborn pipe congestion.
 As a homeowner, you have a few options available that may save you in time, money, and water damage:

 Chemical Drain Cleaners

 Drain cleaners can be very effective when done in small to moderate doses.
 The chemicals can do wonders for your pipe system by keeping it clear and getting rid of small buildups.

 However, if the blockage is severe enough, the chemical compounds can rebound and possibly bring contaminated water into your sink or shower.
 These chemicals can be harmful if ingested or sprayed into the eye and should be used very sparingly.
 If you decide to go with this option, you can find chemical drain cleaners at supermarkets and department stores.
 If you can’t find any chemical cleaners and you’re in a hurry, some baking soda and vinegar can help as well.

 There are two different types of plungers.
 Plungers that have a wide opening made for shower and tub drains and plungers that are made longer with a narrower opening are made to unclog toilets.
 If you wish to get the maximum effect for your efforts, you should use the appropriate tool for the mechanism that is plugged up.
 To use a plunger properly, press it over the drain hole to create a seal.
 After the seal is made, pull up and down on the handle as swiftly as you can.
 This will create a suction that will remove any blockages in the pipe.